 Technically, there is no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in Spain.
 To the extent that the individual qualifies for relief in terms of the dependent personal services article of the applicable double tax treaty, there will be no tax liability.
 The treaty exemption might not apply if the Spanish entity is the individual’s economic employer.

-For extended business travelers, the types of income that are generally taxed are employment income (both cash and in-kind remuneration are considered), Spanish-sourced income, and gains from the sale of taxable Spanish assets (such as real estate).
+For extended business travelers, the types of income that are generally taxed are employment income, Czech-sourced income, and gains from taxable For extended business travelers, the types of income that are generally taxed are employment income (both cash and in-kind remuneration are considered), Spanish-sourced income, and gains from the sale of taxable Spanish assets (such as real estate).

 For residents, tax is assessed on taxable income using graduated tax rate tables (combining general tables and autonomous community tables) ranging from 19 percent to a general 45 percent, which could vary depending on the Autonomous Community where the individual is tax resident.

-Investment income and capital gains for tax residents are taxed at a flat rate of 19 percent for annual amounts up to EUR6,000, 21 percent for income in an amount between EUR6,000 and 50,000, and 23 percent for amounts exceeding EUR50,000.
+Investment income and capital gains for tax residents are taxed at a flat rate of 19 percent for annual amounts up to EUR6,000, 21 percent for income in an amount between EUR6,000 and EUR50,000, and 23 percent for amounts exceeding EUR50,000.